-The ...\esi\examples directory includes the source files for applications developed for the 'embseg.esl' example when DLLs for it are generated with the esigen command (with 'embcom' specified as io\package, that is, 'esigen -dll embseg embcom').
+The ...\esl\examples directory includes the source files for applications developed for the 'embseg.esl' example when DLLs for it are generated with the eslgen command (with 'embcom' specified as io\package, that is, 'eslgen -dll embseg embcom').
 We recommend that you copy the files to separate directories to do the generations, and to try the example applications.

-The example source files that use the 'embseg\dll.dll' (generated by the '-dll' option) are:
+The example source file that uses the 'embseg\dll.dll' (generated by the '-dll' option) is:

-- embprg\dll\c.c C source file.
-(Build this example with 'cl embprg\dll\c.c embseg\dll.lib'.) - embprg\dll\vb.frm Visual Basic form file that can be incorporated into a project.
+• embprg\dll\c.c - C source file.
+(Build this example with 'cl embprg\dll\c.c embseg\dll.lib'.)

-The example source files that use the 'embseg\com.dll' (generated by the '-com' option) are:
+The example source file that uses the 'embseg\com.dll' (generated by the '-com' option) is: